romanovacca/polars/docs/user-guide/expressions/structs.md

 !!! note "Constructing `Series` objects"

-    Note that `Series` here was constructed with the `name` of the series in the begninng, followed by the `values`.
+    Note that `Series` here was constructed with the `name` of the series in the beginning, followed by the `values`.
 Providing the latter first is considered an anti-pattern in Polars, and must be avoided.

 ### Extracting individual values of a `Struct`